flags/MacroPad/readme.md

 MacroPad's most powerful feature is layering, which allows keys to change the mapping of the device on the fly.

+## WIP / Requesting Help

+Documentation lags behind the current featureset.
+I update this readme and the linked tutorials as often as possible, but it's a low priority.

+For those who like learning by example, I've included my [personal config](example.conf).
+It almost always has example of new functionality.

 ## Requirements

 * An extra USB keyboard or numpad (see `Notes / Quirks`)